 2. Peckinpah had doubts about Borgnine.

-For the part of Dutch, they considered Steve McQueen, Charles Bronson, George Peppard, Robert Culp.
+For the part of Dutch, they considered Steve McQueen, Charles Bronson, George Peppard, and Robert Culp.
 Culp also suggested his friend Sammy Davis Jr. Due to the success of The Dirty Dozen, Ernest Borgnine was the studio’s choice for the part.
-But Peckinpah worried that the actor might over play the role at first.
+But Peckinpah worried that the actor might overplay the role at first.

 3. Holden was influenced by Peckinpah.

 By all accounts, Peckinpah was an intense, demanding director, who expected the best performance from everyone, including supporting actors.
-As a result, William Holden and the cast made sure to study their part hard.
-But when developing the character of Pike, Holden integrated qualities of his director, even copying his gestures and inflections.
+As a result, William Holden and the cast studied their parts carefully.
+In developing the character of Pike, Holden copied qualities of his director, including his gestures and inflections.
 Peckinpah’s daughter later commented that she saw her dad in his performance as well.
-Interestingly, Holden also wore a mustache similar to the directors (though this wasn’t his idea, and in fact, he even fought against it at first).
+Interestingly, Holden also wore a mustache similar to Peckinpah’s.
+However, this wasn’t his idea, and he actually fought against it at first.

 4. Peckinpah improvised.

 The screenplay didn’t have an elaborate entrance for the Wild Bunch before the big finale.
 In fact, it was simply three lines in the script.
 But Peckinpah envisioned something larger, and on the day of shooting, improvised the final walk, the group of singing Mexicans, and the town’s life.

 5. An actor inspired part of the opening.